7 min read

 WakeUpBroo is built for the heavy-sleeper version of this problem: it rings like an alarm, but it also removes snooze and normal dismiss.
 To stop it, you need the rotating code from wakeupbroo.com/code, away from bed.

 Even if your alarm is loud again, a heavy sleeper can still turn it off half-asleep.
-If that is your real pattern, read iPhone alarm not waking you up and how to wake up to an alarm as a heavy sleeper.
+If that is your real pattern, read why didn't my alarm go off and how to wake up to an alarm as a heavy sleeper.

 The better setup is loud enough sound plus a dismiss action that requires movement.
 That way the alarm does not just make noise.
 It makes you get up.